FidgetCube/CTF_writeups/2022-DeadFace-CTF/KeepYourSecrets(Steganography)/readme.md

 <p align="center"><img src="_images/2_aperisolve.png"></p>

 Apersolve suggests there is extraneous bytes before the End Of File(EOF) marker "0xd9".
-SO i want to adjust the images borders and see if i can reveal some more data.
+So i want to adjust the images borders and see if i can reveal some more data.
 I navigate to https://gchq.github.io/CyberChef/ and drag the image into the input box in the top right corner.
 In the recipe section in the middle select "from hex" first and then "render image", these settings will display the image in the output section.
 So i am going to edit the parameters in the input section and watch what happens to the image in the output as i make changes.

 Search for the bytes "ff c0" which is a Start Of Frame (SOF) marker for most common .jpg images and contains the width and height of the image.
 See the table below for all .jpg image markers